automatedtf/monetare/README.md

 ## ℹ️ Prerequisite Knowledge

 This library provides a large number of functions to help you work with the currency system.
-It is recommended that you read through this document before using the library to ensure you understand how it works.
+It is recommended that you read through this section before using the library to ensure you understand how it works.

 ##### Currencies within Team Fortress 2
 The Team Fortress 2 economy utilises two main currencies: the `Mann Co.
 Supply Crate Key` and metal.